-If you ever cook on a stove top at home, an exhaust hood is a great idea – and an essential, required part of the kitchen – for anyone who has a gas-fired stove top.
+If you ever cook on a stove top at home, an exhaust hood is a great idea.
+For those cooking with gas, it’s an essential part of the kitchen.

 What’s an exhaust hood (or range hood)?

-An exhaust hood (also called a range hood, a stovetop vent, or a range vent or hood) sucks air and gas from above your stove and, with help from a filter, removes airborne grease, combustion products, fumes, smoke, heat, and steam through evacuation of the air and through filtration.
+Exhaust hoods are also known as range hoods, stovetop vents, or a range vents or just hoods.
+Their purpose is to suck air and gas from above your stove and, with help from a filter, remove airborne grease, fumes, smoke, heat.
 Even with electric stoves, commercial ovens require exhaust hoods to prevent excess inhalation of smoke and grease.

-Most residential exhaust hoods are ducted, which means they have a duct or guided opening that passes air and fumes to the outdoors.
+Most residential exhaust hoods have a duct system, which means they have a guided opening that passes air and fumes to the outdoors.
 It is rarer to have a re-circulating, ductless hood in residential areas.
 But if you have a home with one (sometimes with a vent from a microwave serving as your only stove vent), then with a gas range, you will need a specialized filter in the hood to keep the re-circulated air clean and the home safe.
 The microwave’s feeble filter probably won’t cut it.

-Many cooks like the even flame present in gas stove tops, but the byproducts of burned gas are unhealthy.
+Many cooks like the even flame of gas burners, but the byproducts of gas are unhealthy.
 They must be blown out of the air in your home with an exhaust hood that is forceful enough to catch a great deal of the flame’s exhaust.

-Properly burned natural gas is cleaner, with less CO2 (a source of global warming) and fewer airborne pollutants and toxins than oil (gasoline).
+Properly burned natural gas emits less CO2 (a source of global warming) and toxins than oil (gasoline).
 It is especially cleaner than wood and coal.
 Nevertheless, natural gas is a dangerous source of methane (a powerful greenhouse gas) before the pilot light burns it.
-Even after it is properly burned, it still contains — in addition to carbon dioxide, which causes global warming – all of the following: carbon monoxide (a known carcinogen), sulfur dioxide (associated with asthma and pre-term births if insufficiently diluted), nitrogen oxides (harmful to lungs, a source of smog and acid rain), and some mercury (a known neurotoxin).
+Even after it is properly burned, it still contains all of the following: carbon monoxide (a known carcinogen), sulfur dioxide (associated with asthma and pre-term births if insufficiently diluted), nitrogen oxides (harmful to lungs, a source of smog and acid rain), and some mercury (a known neurotoxin).
 “Natural gas” is an imperfect and non-renewable source of energy for you and the planet (see also below).

-Many people who are handy will turn expensive kitchen projects into a more financially manageable “do it yourself” project to save money.
-In that case, the job may not be done according to code, in part due to a lack of knowledge on the importance of the hood.
-Again, especially with gas stove tops, the hood is essential.
+Many people who are handy will turn expensive kitchen projects into a more financially manageable DIY projects.
+In that case, pay attention to building codes and consider the importance of a quality exhaust hood.
+Again, especially with gas stove tops, the exhaust hood is essential.

-What kind of hood do you need, and if you already have a hood in your kitchen, do you need a new or better one?
+What kind of exhaust hood do you need, and if you already have one, do you need a better one?

 If you are not on a very limited budget, you may wish to pay double or triple what I originally paid to purchase a hood that sucks the air in at as much as 850 cubic feet per minute (cfm).
 Request the same from your landlord, builder, or contractor with any new project, and gently provide information about the importance of this if they value you as a client or tenant or are unaware of the importance of this to your health.